cj05/DIP01-2-Calculator/README.md

 example program for AI class

 ## Installation
-1.Install python 3.x.x\n
+1.Install python 3.x.x
-2.Clone The REPO\n
+2.Clone The REPO
-3.Run main.py\n
+3.Run main.py

 ## Disclaimer
 This is used for educational purposes, i am not liable to any damage done due to using the program